Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 </figure>

-As any site, LUMI also has a number of policies about software installation, and these policies are further developed as the LUMI team gains experience in what they can do with the amount of people in LUST and what they cannot do.
+As any site, LUMI also has a number of policies about software installation, and these policies take into account what LUST can do with the amount of people in the team and what they cannot do.

 LUMI uses a **bring-your-own-license model except for a selection of tools that are useful to a larger community**.